Small AC Issues Now Become Expensive Breakdowns by July

 Fix It Now

-During a pre-summer service, ask the technician to check all electrical connections, measure capacitor values, and inspect the contactor (the relay that switches the compressor on and off).
+During a pre-summer service, ask the technician to cheque all electrical connections, measure capacitor values, and inspect the contactor (the relay that switches the compressor on and off).
 Replacing a worn capacitor costs AED 80-200.
 Replacing a burned-out compressor motor costs AED 2,500-5,000.
 The maths speaks for itself.

 The Real Cost of Delaying AC Maintenance